Invariant Policy Learning: A Causal Perspective: Conclusion

 \section{Conclusion}

 This paper tackles the problem of environmental shifts in offline contextual bandits from a causal perspective.
-We introduce a framework for multi-environment contextual bandits that is based on structural causal models and frame the environmental shift problem as a distributionally robust objective under arbitrary environmental perturbations.
+We introduce a framework for multi-environment contextual bandits that is based on structural causal models and frame the environmental shift problem as a distributionally robust objective over environments that are induced by different perturbations on the covariates.
 We prove that if there are no unobserved confounders, taking into account causality and invariance is not necessary for obtaining the distributionally robust policies.
 However, causality and invariance can become relevant when not all variables are observed.
 To tackle settings with unobserved confounders, we adapt invariance-based ideas from causal inference to the proposed framework and introduce the notion of invariant policies.
 Our theoretical results show that under certain assumptions an invariant policy that is optimal on the training environments is also optimal on all unseen environments, and therefore distributionally robust.
 We further provide a method for finding invariant policies based on an off-policy invariance test.
 It can be combined with any existing policy optimization algorithm to learn an optimal invariant policy.
 We believe that our contributions shed some light on what causality can offer in contextual bandit and, more generally, in reinforcement learning problems.